Stocks trade mixed on Wall Street after big gains last week

 Last week investors got data that showed inflation being relatively under control.
 Investors were also encouraged by progress in Washington on an infrastructure spending plan, which helped the market recover most of the previous week's losses.

+“When you come out of it rapidly it starts to raise concerns for investors, but I would remind them that we are still early in a cycle,” said Brian Levitt, global market strategist at Invesco.
+“I would expect this to play out over time.”

+Economic growth will eventually slow as the recovery progresses, Levitt said, and markets are already looking ahead to that scenario in 2022 and beyond.

 Bond yields were lower.
-The yield on the benchmark 10-year Treasury note fell to 1.48% from 1.53% on Friday.
+The yield on the benchmark 10-year Treasury note fell to 1.47% from 1.53% on Friday.
+That weighed on banks, which benefit from higher yields that allow them to charge more lucrative interest on loans.
+M&T Bank fell 2.7%.

+Energy companies also fell as crude oil prices slipped 1.1%.
+Chevron fell 2.6%.

 The big economic data point this week will be Friday's jobs report.
 Economists are expecting that U.S. employers created 685,000 jobs in June, an improvement from the 559,000 jobs that were created in May.
 The unemployment rate is expected to fall to 5.6%.